Platybelodon: Skull and dentition

-The skull of Platybelodon, measured from the occipital border, is 88.2 cm in length in a female specimen, HMV0023, and 110.7 cm in length in a male specimen, HMV0940.
+The skull of Platybelodon grangeri, measured from the occipital border, is 88.2 cm in length in a female specimen, HMV0023, and 110.7 cm in length in a male specimen, HMV0940.
 The facial skeleton of Platybelodon was flat and wide, particularly towards the front.
 The premaxilla of HMV0940 measured 87.7 cm in length.
 On the dorsal surface of the premaxilla is a rough surface, to which the maxillo-labialis (the principal motor muscles of the trunk in proboscideans) would have attached.
 While it was initially suggested that a trunk was absent in Platybelodon, and that a hippopotamus-like upper lip was present instead, it seems likely that one was not only present, but increased in size throughout the genus' history.
 In males, this rough surface is broader than in females and juveniles; this, in conjunction with more posterior (rearward) nasal bones, suggests that males had a stronger trunk.
 The neurocranium (braincase) in Platybelodon was low and very elongated.
 The palate was extremely long and thin, and arched slightly upward.
 The external nares, the opening for the nose, was wide and low, somewhat elliptical in shape.
 In males, the postorbital processes were very large, resulting in a broad and short dorsal table to the neurocranium; in females and juveniles, these processes were smaller, and the dorsal table was long and narrow.
 Platybelodon's mandible is very long, exceeding the skull in length.
 Laterally (from the side), the body of the mandible was deep, steeply descending beyond the anterior (front) border of cheek teeth to form a wide, spoon-shaped mandibular symphysis.
 The symphysis of P. danovi was more slender than that of P. grangeri.